bradbell/xrst/sphinx/test_out/begin_cmd.rst

 - ``{xrst_end``          *page_name* :code:`}`

 .. meta::
-   :keywords: section
+   :keywords: page

-.. index:: section
+.. index:: page

-.. _begin_cmd@section:
+.. _begin_cmd@page:

-Section
+Page
 *******
-The start (end) of a section of the input file is indicated by a begin (end) command.
+The start (end) of a page of the input file is indicated by a begin (end) command.

 .. meta::